 Most of the parks offer amenities such as wash down stations, dog waste bag dispensers, drinking fountains for owners and their dogs, benches, and pedestrian nodes, or gathering places where trails or paths intersect.

-In 2011, Eugene’s first small dog park was created inside the Amazon Dog Park.
+Amazon Park (large and small dog areas) In 2011, Eugene’s first small dog park was created inside the Amazon Dog Park.
 The park is intended to provide a safe and secure off-leash area for dogs 25 pounds and under.
 The park was constructed and is maintained by a volunteer group.
 For information about volunteering with this group, please contact the Lola’s Park Group.

 As part of a pilot program, we have opened two dog off-leash areas.
 These areas are not enclosed and require owners to have good voice command of their dogs and follow boundary signage closely.
 There is no trash service at these areas; therefore, owners are responsible for proper off-site disposal.